reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 ![SQS classes](/assets/img/posts/aws-sqs-spring-cloud/queue-id.png)

 We provide the queue URL whenever we want to perform any action on a queue,

-The name of a FIFO queue must end with the .fifo suffix.
-The suffix counts towards the 80-character queue name quota.
-To determine whether a queue is FIFO, you can check whether the queue name ends with the suffix.

 Let us create an SQS queue named "testQueue" using the AWS Console as shown here: